 The CB radio is designed to enable two way communication.
 That is, you’re either listening or talking through your CB Radio on a particular channel.
 Such communication usually requires a device with a small built in speaker and mic.
 But what about instances where you want to amplify your voice like when talking to a crowd or rescue situations where you are either calling for help or trying to locate someone in need of help.
 Such instances call for built in PA capability.

 Built in SWR Meter

-Tuning you CB radio is one of the important tasks you’ll do before you have a chance to use it.
+Tuning your CB radio is one of the important tasks you’ll do before you have a chance to use it.
 Improper tuning can result in a weak broadcasting signal or even worse, damage to your CB.
-The tuning process can be time consuming and requires an SWR meter.
+The tuning process can be time-consuming and requires an SWR meter.
 Some CB models will require that you invest in a separate SWR meter.
 This additional cost can be foregone by investing in a CB with built in SWR meter.
 In addition to cost saving, a built in SWR meter greatly cuts down on set up time.
 With an external meter, you’ll need to connect it to the CB and antenna which could take some time.
-A built in meter also allows you to get your SWR readings any time the CB is operational.
+A built-in meter also allows you to get your SWR readings any time the CB is operational.

 Clarity and Ease of use

 One of the challenges that plagued CB radios for many years was the production of static.
 This greatly reduced the clarity with which sound signals were received.
 New CB models have been able to tackle this problem by the introduction of several features.
 Two features which affect clarity are squelch control and RF gain.